 WHAT ARE THE SELF-ASSESSMENT DEADLINES?

-There are several deadlines in relation to filing your self-assessment tax return and there are fines which may be incurred if you miss these.
+There are several deadlines in relation to filing your self-assessment tax return.
+There are fines which may be incurred if you miss these.

 The deadline for registering for self-assessment if you’re self-employed or a sole trader, not self-employed, or registering a partner or partnership should have been done by 5th October 2019